Guide

 Infer seniority from response timing

-Response patterns carry seniority signals that CC analysis misses.
-Research from Carnegie Mellon’s School of Computer Science found that response latency correlates inversely with seniority: senior people reply slower (median 4.2 hours vs 1.8 hours for ICs), but their replies trigger faster follow-up responses from others.
+Response timing is a seniority signal that CC analysis alone can’t capture.
+Research from Carnegie Mellon’s School of Computer Science found that response latency correlates inversely with seniority: senior people reply slower (median 4.2 hours vs 1.8 hours for individual contributors), but their replies trigger faster follow-up responses from others.

 #!/usr/bin/env python3